jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  * I am currently employed, and probably not interested in leaving
  * I work part-time (Monday, Tuesday, Thursday and Friday), this is non-negotiable
+ * **NO AGENCY RECRUITERS**
- * **NO AGENCY RECRUITERS**, though in a few exceptional cases I might agree to work with local ones (i.e. within 10KM of my home).
-Sorry British recruiters, unless you annex the Netherlands, this also means you.
+   * In a few exceptional cases I might agree to work with local ones (i.e. within 10KM of my home).
+   * Sorry British recruiters, unless you annex the Netherlands, this also means you.

 Still reading?
 Good, here's a few things you need to keep in mind: